finalyards/probe-rs-remote/cross/README.md

 ## Clean-up

+>NOTE!
+You might want to keep the `docker` image around, e.g. for compiling the next version of `probe-rs`.

 Once you have placed `probe-rs` on the target, there's no need for the `docker` VM to be kept around.
 Remove it by:

 ```